Vikes' Rudolph's gloves to benefit charity after all

-EAGAN, Minn. -- Kyle Rudolph thought he was donating his gloves worn while catching the winning touchdown in overtime to lift the Minnesota Vikings past the New Orleans Saints to a charitable cause.
+EAGAN, Minn. -- Kyle Rudolph thought he was donating the gloves he wore while catching the winning touchdown in overtime -- lifting the Minnesota Vikings past the New Orleans Saints -- to a charitable cause.
 It turns out the tight end was duped by someone who went directly to eBay to sell his game-worn memorabilia for profit.

-Rudolph expressed frustration Wednesday with a situation that played out postgame inside the visitors locker room at the Superdome.
+Rudolph expressed frustration Wednesday with a situation that played out Sunday after the wild-card game, inside the visitors locker room at the Superdome.

 I saw this.. it's disappointing.
 A member of the media in the locker room after the game asked if he could have my gloves for a charity benefit, so I said of course and I will even sign them for you!
 Well he got me, sold on eBay 3 days later.. https://t.co/JCTO0OWM5n— Kyle Rudolph (@KyleRudolph82) January 8, 2020